blenderous/blenderous.github.io/cv.md

 into making the concept made by the designers into something that can be seen and interacted with on the screen.

-I have also learned to make applications using `ReactJS`.
+I am also learning to make applications using `ReactJS`.

 My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.